 We make substantial capital expenditures to increase the size of our fleet.
-As of the date of this Report, we have agreed to purchase from Teekay Corporation its interests in two newbuilding Multigas vessels and from I.M.
+As of the date of this Report, we have agreed to purchase from Teekay Corporation its 100% interest in two newbuilding Multigas vessels and its 33% interest in four LNG vessels and from I.M.
 Skaugen ASA (or Skaugen) one LPG carrier.
 Teekay Corporation is obligated to offer to us its interests in additional vessels.
 Please read Item 5 - Operating and Financial Review and Prospects, for additional information about some of these pending and proposed acquisitions.
-In addition, we are obligated to purchase five of our leased Suezmax tankers upon the termination of the related capital leases, which will occur at various times in late 2011.
-On March 17, 2010 we acquired from Teekay Corporation, for a total purchase price of \$160 million, two 2009-built Suezmax tankers and a 2007-built Handymax product tanker and the associated long-term charter contracts currently operating under 12 and 10 year fixed-rate contracts, respectively.
+In addition, we are obligated to purchase five of our leased Suezmax tankers and one of our leased LNG carrier upon the termination of the related capital leases, which may occur at various times in late 2011.